Analytics4MD/A4MD/README.md

 ## Dependencies

-The framework also builds the following external libraries as dependencies:
+The framework is also built on top the following third-party libraries:
 - Dataspaces
-- Catch2
+- Decaf (optional)

+We also use Catch2 as a test framework.

 ## Installation